 Start by combining all of your dry ingredients in a bowl.
 Use a whisk to work them together.
 Add butter and use your fingers to work it in.
 Now it’s time to add your warm water.
 Pour it in and work with your fingers until it all comes together.

-Drop your dough onto a floured surface and roll into a ball.
+Drop your bread dough onto a floured surface and roll into a ball.
 Set the ball of dough back into the bowl and cover with a cloth.
 (Don’t worry!
 You only need to let it sit a few minutes!)

 Now it’s time to mix your cinnamon and sugar.
 I confess, I didn’t actually measure mine.
 I make enough of my Heavenly Snickerdoodles that I know how to eyeball cinnamon-sugar the way I like it!